How do I migrate from a NAT instance to a NAT gateway?

 - Do you plan to use the same Elastic IP address for the NAT gateway as currently used by the NAT instance?
 A new Elastic IP address might not be recognized by external clients.

 - Is your NAT instance performing other functions, such as port forwarding, custom scripts, providing VPN services, or acting as bastion host?
-A NAT gateway enables instances in a private subnet to connect to the Internet or other AWS services, but it prevents the Internet from initiating connections with those instances.
-It cannot be used for any other functions.
+A NAT gateway allows instances in a private subnet to connect to the internet or other AWS services.
+Internet connections towards the NAT gateway are not allowed.
+It can’t be used for any other functions.

-- Have you configured your NAT instance security groups and your NAT gateway NACLs appropriately?
-You can use security groups on the NAT instance and NACLs on the NAT instance subnet to control traffic to and from the NAT instance subnet; however, you can only use a network ACL to control the traffic to and from the subnet in which the NAT gateway is located.
+- Have you configured your NAT instance security groups and your NAT gateway network access control list (NACLs) appropriately?
+You can use security groups on the NAT instance and NACLs on the NAT instance subnet to control traffic to and from the NAT subnet.
+You can only use a network ACL to control the traffic to and from the subnet in which the NAT gateway is located.

 - Do your current NAT instances provide high availability across Availability Zones?
 If so, you might want to create a Multi-AZ architecture.
-You can do this by creating a NAT gateway in each Availability Zone and configuring your private subnet route-tables in a specific Availability Zone to use the NAT gateway from the same Availability Zone, if you want to avoid charges for inter-AZ traffic.
+You can do this by creating a NAT gateway in each Availability Zone.
+Next, configure your private subnet route-tables in a specific Availability Zone to use the NAT gateway from the same Availability Zone.
+Multi-AZ is useful if you want to avoid charges for inter-AZ traffic.